 - Centrally planned market: Government takes decisions on goods and services produced and their markets.
 This makes it to be centrally controlled by the government.

-- Choice of production: The consumers have a wide choice as to what to produce.
+- Choice of production: Consumers have a wide choice as to what to produce.

 - Employment opportunity: Employment opportunities are readily available in a socialist economic system.